cblevins/sp18-west/schedule.md

 **Week 5**

-2/5: [Class Visit to Massachusetts Historical Society]
+2/5: Visit to Massachusetts Historical Society (meet in [the MHS lobby](https://goo.gl/maps/UkBiDquMjpj) at 3:10PM).

 2/7: Fort Vancouver
 - Fenn, *Encounters at the Heart of the World* (Ch.
 10, 13, 14)